ChristoferBerruz/handy-data-collection-website/content/posts/data-collection-english.md

 4. ONLY YOUR HANDS  should appear on the video for PRIVACY reasons.

+5. Make sure there are no extra objects on the sink that might obstruct the view.

 ### Recording

 Before recording, please watch our [sample videos.](#sample-videos)